vidigaljoao/vidigaljoao.github.io/_posts/2019-08-01-first-entry.md

 ---
 ![Hello World!](https://upload.wikimedia.org/wikipedia/commons/thumb/b/bd/Hello_world_c.svg/800px-Hello_world_c.svg.png)

+This is the first post of what will be my data science blog.
+Hope you like it!

+## Why the blog?
 <p style='text-align: justify;'> I am currently finishing my PhD in biotechnology.
 Yet I wish to full transition into the data science field.
-To do so I will compile and document my journey here.</p>
+To do so I will compile and document some topics that I think are important in this journey of mine.</p>

 <p style='text-align: justify;'> The name Data Driven Decisions was choose as its something I always live by.
 My scientific background and academic career  are mostly behind my data driven decisions.
 Decisions backed by hard data and scientific method. </p>